Life at UNMH

 Chris, RN Inpatient Supervisor

-When you join University of New Mexico Hospitals, you’re not just an employee.
+When you join University of New Mexico Hospital, you’re not just an employee.
 You become part of a family – especially in our Emergency Department.
 When all kinds of cases can come through the door at any time, it’s important to be able to work as a team and rely on your teammates.